 Participants were given written information, regarding the researchers’ professional credentials, the background of the research and the expectations during the groups, prior to attending.
 Contact details were shared and the opportunity to ask questions offered.
 Consent was subsequently implicit for those who attended.

 Each group was conducted according to research governance guidance.
-Two researchers were in attendance during all groups; SB, a Paediatric Oncology Research Fellow, led the group using a semi-structured topic guide devised by SB (see appendix 1).
+Two researchers were in attendance during all groups; SB, a Paediatric Oncology Research Fellow, led each group using the same semi-structured topic guide, devised by SB (see appendix 1).
 JB, a Consultant Paediatric Oncologist, facilitated.
 An introduction to the researchers and the research rationale was explained.
 Written records were contemporaneously documented by a research nurse, independent of the project; responses had patient identifiers removed.

 The written transcripts were reviewed using framework analysis; SB familiarised herself with the text and developed data codes.
 These were then grouped into categories, and the transcripts were reviewed again line by line with each data point assigned and inputted into a specifically designed spreadsheet.
 The major reported themes were derived from this.